nvp85/dicts_aggregator/README.md

 ## Launch
 Prerequisites: Postgresql running on the port 5432 (default port).

-To run this project locally implement following steps:
+To run this project locally implement the following steps:

 * Clone the repository